PostHog/posthog.com/contents/handbook/engineering/incidents.md

 - Posthog Cloud is completely down
 - A data breach, or loss of data
 - Event ingestion totally failing - we are losing events
-- Discovery of exposed sensitive data (e.g., credentials, secrets) that could lead to a security breach if not remediated.
+- Discovery of exposed sensitive data (e.g., credentials, secrets) that could lead to a security breach if not remediated
-- Discovery of an active security exploit, such as a compromised user account or system.
+- Discovery of an active security exploit, such as a compromised user account or system
-- Detection of ransomware, malware, or unauthorized modifications to production systems.
+- Detection of ransomware, malware, or unauthorized modifications to production systems

 ## What happens during an incident?